 After talking to parents last year, I discovered they did not know the purpose and value of their child having a mentor in their Upper School years.
 Know that when an issue (academic, teacher related, social or spiritual concerns) arises and your child needs help, have them feel free to discuss it with their mentor.
 If the mentor feels they need additional counsel, they can then take it to administration for further counsel.
 Mentors are there to help students navigate the challenges during their upper school years.
 They are also there to help parents with questions as well.
 As always, we expect the "Matthew 18" (from scripture) rule to be used in any conflict, which means that if there is a personal conflict, go directly to the source first.
 However, a mentor can coach the student as how to approach the situation.
+Mentoring this year will be as follows: 7th & 8th; 9th, 10th, 11th, and 12th.

-INTERNATIONAL STUDY TRIP FOR HIGH SCHOOL STUDENTS
+SPRING BREAK INTERNATIONAL STUDY TRIP

-Veritas Upper School students will have the opportunity to travel to Europe, South America, Asia, Africa or the Middle East.
+Veritas Upper School High School students will have the opportunity to travel to Europe, South America, Asia, Africa or the Middle East.
 These trips include historical travel throughout various continents and countries, depending upon which venue we choose.

-Proposed Date: Spring Break 2024 "The Amazon Jungle, Andes Mountains and Galapagos Islands Tour."
+Last year, post-pandemic, our students traveled to Egypt.
+This past spring, the students traveled through the Amazon Rainforest, Andes Mountains and Galapagos Islands.
+Prior to the pandemic, our students travelled to Europe (Western and Eastern).
+This trip is for credit and all students attending will be "absent excused" from any overlapping classes.